shashankarya9999/VECC-Summer-Internship/DESCRIPTION.md

       - verified the block design by running verification checker

 <strong>Day 9 - </strong>```29/05/25```
-  - Study of device tree
+  - Study of device tree[To be continued]
   - Implementing GPIO using AXI_GPIO on Zedboard[continuation]
     - Created Output products and also created an HDL wrapper
     - Explored the HDL wrapper file(verilog) to find the name of the GPIO bus for input(push buttons) and output(leds)